weizhou0/SAIGE-QTL-doc/docs/Installation.md

 ## Installation Methods (Ordered by Ease of Use)

 ### 🥇 **Easiest: Docker (Recommended)**
-Zero setup, works on Linux, macOS, Windows - everything included in the container.
+Zero setup, works on Linux and macOS - everything included in the container.

 **[→ Install with Docker](https://weizhou0.github.io/SAIGE-QTL-doc/docs/Installation_docker.html)**